Ankit628736/mernshop/README.md

 ```
 Set CLIENT_ORIGIN in Vercel to deployed frontend URL.

+### Cookie / Auth Notes
+Because the server currently uses an older Express cookie implementation, SameSite="none" can raise errors.
+The code omits SameSite in production unless you set `ALLOW_SAMESITE_NONE=1` (after upgrading dependencies).
+For preview/basic usage you can rely on default browser behavior or set a custom domain + upgrade packages.

 (If not yet changed in code, do so before deploy.)

 ### 5. Axios Base URL